reycotallo98/ESP32-WIFICAMERA-System/README.md

 ## Requeriments

-I used for my proyect this ESP-32 for the cameras, which cost 6€ (ESP32Cam)[https://es.aliexpress.com/item/1005003232704043.html?spm=a2g0o.order_list.order_list_main.12.43fc194dxoKu33&gatewayAdapt=glo2esp]
+I used for my proyect this ESP-32 because it include a camera module, which cost 6€ (ESP32Cam)[https://es.aliexpress.com/item/1005003232704043.html?spm=a2g0o.order_list.order_list_main.12.43fc194dxoKu33&gatewayAdapt=glo2esp]

 For the server you can use some ESP32 board wich need to have wifi like this, it cost around 3€: